Treatment of Aplastic Anemia

 - Low blood pressure

-- Blood test is usually enough to diagnose aplastic anemia, as it can reveal if there is insufficient amount of white and red blood cells.
-It also determines if there are not enough platelets in the blood stream, as their insufficient amount can also cause development of aplastic anemia.
+- Blood test is usually enough to diagnose aplastic anemia, as it allows to assess the amount of platelets, white and red blood cells.

 - Biopsy of bone marrow is mainly used if there is suspicion of cancer, which sometimes has similar symptoms.
-Sample tissue is usually removed from the hip bone, where bone marrow is most accessible.
+Sample tissue is usually taken from the hip bone, where bone marrow is the most accessible.

-- Allogeneic bone marrow transplantation is a surgery used to resect the old bone marrow and transplant the new one from a donor, which has genetically similar stem cells.
-It is used when conservative treatment was unable to renew the normal production of blood cells.
+- Allogeneic bone marrow transplantation is a surgery used to remove the old bone marrow and transplant the new one from a donor with genetically similar stem cells.
+It is used when conservative treatment is unable to renew the normal production of blood cells.

 - Immunosuppressive therapy is used if aplastic anemia was caused by certain autoimmune disorders.
 In this case, immune system is partially blocked to allow the bone marrow produce sufficient amount of stem cells.
-For a course of treatment a person needs to be extra cautious to avoid infections and viral diseases as their immune system won't be able to fight them as it used to do.
+During the course of treatment patients need to be extra cautious to avoid infections and viral diseases, as their immune system won't be able to fight them in a proper way.

 Author: Dr. Nadezhda Ivanisova